-An issuer will be considered to be below compliance standards and accordingly might be subject to suspension and delisting if the average closing price of its listed security is less than \$1.00 over a consecutive 30 trading-day period.
-Once notified that the issuer is below compliance, the issuer has six months to bring its share price and average share price back above \$1.00.
-The issuer must, however, notify the NYSE, within 10 business days of receipt of the notification, of its intent to cure this deficiency or be subject to suspension and delisting procedures.
-A foreign private issuer must issue a press release disclosing the fact that it has fallen below the continued listing standards of the NYSE within 30 days after notification.
-If the company fails to issue this press release during the allotted time period, the NYSE will issue the requisite press release.
-The company can regain compliance at any time during the six-month cure period if on the last trading day of any calendar month during the cure period the company has a closing share price of at least \$1.00 and an average closing share price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month.
-In the event that at the expiration of the six-month cure period, both a \$1.00 closing share price on the last trading day of the cure period and a \$1.00 average closing share price over the 30 trading-day period ending on the last trading day of the cure period are not attained, the NYSE will commence suspension and delisting procedures.
+An issuer will be considered to be below compliance standards and accordingly may be subject to suspension and delisting if the average closing price of its listed security is less than \$1.00 over a consecutive 30 trading-day period.
+The NYSE will grant the issuer six months to cure the deficiency so long as the issuer (1) files a press release disclosing the deficiency within four days following notification; and (2) notifies the NYSE that it intends to return its share price and average share price to more than \$1.00 within 10 business days following NYSE notification.
+A foreign private issuer has 30 days following notification to issue a press release disclosing that it has fallen below the continued listing standards.
+In the event that an issuer does not comply with the press release requirement, the NYSE will issue a press release noting the issuer's failure to meet the continued listing requirements.
+If, on the final trading day of any calendar month during the six-month cure period, the issuer's shares have a closing price of at least \$1.00 and an average closing price of \$1.00 over the prior 30 trading days, then the issuer will be deemed to be in compliance.
+However, if the six-month cure period expires without the securities meeting these requirements, then the NYSE will initiate the suspension and delisting of the securities.19